lucianodp/bodywalk/README.md

 - Pytest >= 6.2.5

 # License
-This project is released under the MIT license.
+This project is released under the BSD-3 Clause license.

 # References
 [1] L. Lovász. **An Algorithmic Theory of Numbers, Graphs and Convexity**, volume 50 of *CBMS-NSF Regional Conference Series in Applied Mathematics*.
 Society for Industrial and Applied Mathematics, 1986.
 ISBN 9781611970203.